erlahoxha1/Software_Project_Team1/README.md

 - Communicate with sellers via chat or messaging.
 - Secure transactions and manage orders.
 - Rate and review sellers to ensure credibility.
-- **Use machine learning to identify car parts from images**: Users can upload a photo or take a picture of a car part they need but do not know the name of.
+- Use machine learning to identify car parts from images: Users can upload a photo or take a picture of a car part they need but do not know the name of.
 The app will analyze the image, determine the part’s name, identify which car it belongs to, and show relevant offers from sellers (shops, automotive electricians, or individuals).

 ### **Project Scope**
 - **Aim:** To create a user-friendly and reliable marketplace for buying and selling car parts.